Why Your Anthem Unit Freezes Up & Henderson Heat Pump Repair is Required

 A woman paying for compressor replacement.

-Electrical components also suffer.
+If you just let it thaw, electrical components also suffer.
 Capacitors and contactors overheat when systems operate under freeze stress.
 Repeated freeze-thaw cycles damage coil fins and increase the likelihood of refrigerant leaks, escalating the original problem.

 Even if you let the ice melt, this does not correct refrigerant loss, airflow restriction, or failing components.